collective-service/ifrc-gates-backend/README.md

 Backend Server for Collective Service Project

 # Sync Filter Options
-Whenever there is an **update in Production Database (for e.g. addition of Indicators)**, the Filter Options need to be synced.
+Whenever there is an **update in Production Database (e.g. addition of Indicators)**, the Filter Options need to be synced.
 This can be achieved by logging into the Django Admin Panel and click on the button `SYNC FILTER OPTIONS` on the top right.

 # Deployment
 - Staging
     - Login to the VM.
-    - ```bash
+      ```bash
         # Update client and server
         cd ~/services/client
         git pull